MicrosoftDocs/learn/learn-pr/advocates/improve-reliability-scaling/includes/6-global.md

 there are some Azure services that can help you achieve that.
 Take a look at Azure Front Door and Azure Traffic Manager:

--   Azure Traffic Manager is a global DNS based load balancing service.
+-   Azure Traffic Manager is a global DNS-based load-balancing service.
     This means that it uses DNS and health probes to route your users to the best healthy backend based on the routing policies you’ve defined.
     This could be based on performance, location, round robin etc. Once a